evmts/tevm-monorepo/apps/tevm/src/content/docs/guides/quick-start.md

 Congrats.
 You now have learned all the basics you need to start building with `Tevm`.
 Consider [joining the telegram](https://todo.todo.todo) to discuss Tevm.
 If you build anything big or small show it off in the [tevm show and tell](https://todo.todo.todo) discussion

-To dive deeper into tevm simply explore the actions api.
-More actions are being added all of the time.
+To dive deeper into more advanced concepts continue to [advanced tevm usage](./advanced.md)